What to look out for when you're buying a printed banner

 Recyclable banner material - you will pay a slight premium for this type of banner material and it is not as thick or durable as standard banner PVC, but it reduces the impact on the environment and may be more suitable for your companies green policy.
 This material is quite often used by supermarkets.

 Fabric banner material - this alternative to PVC is popular when you want a more traditional canvas effect, perhaps to advertise your restaurant or gallery opening.
 Fabric banners can be used both indoors or outdoors.

 Inks used for banner printing

-For outside use inks need to be UV stable so that they won’t fade in the sunlight.
+For outdoor advertising banners choose a company who uses UV stable so that they won’t fade in the sunlight.
 Some banners are printed using solvent inks but at Discount Displays, we use eco-friendly HP latex inks.
 These are friendly to the environment with vibrant colours that will give long-term outdoor use.
 Our banner s are printed using HP latex eco-friendly inks, which have the added advantage of being odour free, making them ideal for schools and food halls.

 Some banner printers run their printers at less than optimum speeds to increase their throughput, but this can compromise print quality.
 The argument goes that banners might be viewed from a distance, so print quality is not critical.
 Spend a little more however and you will get crisp text and bright colours that show off your company in the best light.